Hélène de Fougerolles

 Hélène Christine Marie Rigoine de Fougerolles ([elɛn də fuʒʁɔl]; born 25 February 1973) is a French actress who was twice nominated for the César Award for Most Promising Actress (known as the French Oscar) for Arthur Joffé's Let There Be Light (1998) and Jacques Rivette's Va savoir (2001) for which she was also awarded the Prix Romy Schneider. de Fougerolles spent the first phase of her career in auteur cinema appearing in such films as Jean-Pierre Mocky's Le Mari de Léon (1992), Patrice Chéreau's La Reine Margot (1994), Cédric Klapisch's Le Péril jeune (1994), Philippe Harel's The Story of a Boy Who Wanted to Be Kissed alongside Marion Cotillard, Mathieu Kassovitz's Assassin(s) (1997) or Baltasar Kormákur's The Sea (2002).
 She played Madame de Pompadour twice, in Fanfan la Tulipe (2003) alongside Penélope Cruz and Robin Davis' Jeanne Poisson (2006).
 As of 2021, she has starred in more than 60 cinema, television and stage productions and her book T'inquiète pas, maman, ça va aller (2021) about her daughter's autism is published throughout the french-speaking world.

 Early life

 De Fougerolles was born on 25 February 1973 in Vannes, Morbihan, France and spent years of her childhood in Guadeloupe.
 The daughter of wine salesman Alain Rigoine de Fougerolles and breton sailing publicist Anne Saumay de Laval.
 Her parents divorced when she was three.
-Through her mother Anne Saumay de Laval, de Fougerolles is a descendant of Gilles de Rais, knight and lord from Brittany, Anjou and Poitou and companion-in-arms of Joan of Arc believed to be the inspiration for Charles Perrault's Bluebeard (1697).
 She was initially planning to become a beautician, but she began to study acting at age 15.
 She later attended acting classes in Paris and briefly attending the Lee Strasberg Institute in New York City.